 Jitterbit has connected with hundreds of applications and data sources.
 We're constantly building connections to new applications, so if you don't see your application listed, just contact us.

 - System Requirements

 System requirements for all Harmony products in one place.
 Some of our products are browser-based, but for those that require installation, we provide detailed instructions to get you up and running.

 In addition, refer to these resources for help getting started with Jitterbit in general or for information on a specific endpoint:

 Once you're familiar with Harmony, learn how our own Jitterbit experts are able to introduce best practices into their own integrations.

-If you have a simple project or common use case, using a template can be the quickest way to get started.
-Download a Jitterpak (a Jitterbit template) from here to get started on your project.
+If you have a simple project or common use case, using an example can be the quickest way to begin.
+Download a Jitterpak example from here to get started on a project.

 - Video Library